-Week 3 - from the following Monday to the next Monday excluding Sunday
+Week 3 - from the following Monday to the next Monday excluding Sunday timetabled.
+Departments/Group Services should ensure papers are submitted by the appropriate dates.

-Dates for the submission of question papers to the Examinations Office have been set according to the week in which each examination is timetabled.
-Departments/ Group Services should ensure papers are submitted by the appropriate dates.
+Dates for the submission of question papers to the Examinations and Timetable Services Office have been set according to the week in which each examination is